2024 San Luis Valley Rural Philanthropy Days Workshops and Speakers

 Session Description

-This experiential and interactive half-day of programming focused on wellness will give participants the opportunity to put core themes of wellness into practice.
-Opening with a keynote speaker, the day will feature San Luis Valley residents sharing about and guiding you through wellness activities.
-Attendees will have the opportunity to select from an outdoor breakout activity in beautiful Blanca Vista Park, highlighting the healing power of nature, and an indoor activity that will provide a chance to explore healing exercises to promote greater levels of resilience and wellbeing.
+This experiential and interactive half-day of programming focused on wellness will give participants the opportunity to learn, reflect, and put into practice core themes of wellness.
+Opening with a keynote speaker, the day will then give participants the chance to “choose their own adventure” of wellness with local leaders sharing their practices, expertise, and guiding you through activities including: learning about the healing power of nature, tapping into your inner artist, expressing yourself creatively, as well as a chance to explore other wellness techniques you’ve heard about and wanted to try- in a supportive, welcoming space.
+Attendees will have the opportunity to select from an outdoor breakout activity in beautiful Blanca Vista Park and indoor activities that will provide a chance to explore healing exercises to promote greater levels of resilience and wellbeing.

 Fort Garland and San Luis Tour | 8:00 AM – 1:00 PM